The Position of Jupiter in the Night Sky:

 by Martin J. Powell

 The path of Jupiter against the background stars of Scorpius, Ophiuchus, Sagittarius, Capricornus and Aquarius from November 2018 to March 2022, with positions marked on the 1st of each month (click on the thumbnail for the full-size chart, 202 KB).
 Periods when the planet is unobservable (i.e. when it is too close to the Sun, or passes behind it) are indicated by a dashed line; hence the planet becomes lost from view (in the evening sky) in early December 2019 and becomes visible again (in the morning sky) in mid-January 2020.
 The chart shows the changing shape of a planet's apparent looping formation as it moves through the zodiac.
-Jupiter crosses the ecliptic (the apparent path of the Sun, Moon and planets) in a Southward direction in late February 2020, following which it describes a zig-zag formation in Eastern Sagittarius.
+Jupiter crosses the ecliptic (the apparent path of the Sun through the zodiac constellations, which the Moon and planets follow closely) in a Southward direction in late February 2020, following which it describes a zig-zag formation in Eastern Sagittarius.
 In the years on either side of ecliptic crossing the planet describes a hybrid loop (half loop, half zig-zag); Northward-facing in 2019 and Southward-facing in 2021.

 The star map applies to observers in the Northern hemisphere (i.e. North is up); for the Southern hemisphere view, click here (206 KB).
 The faintest stars on the map have an apparent magnitude of about +4.8.
 Printer-friendly versions of this chart are available for Northern (95 KB) and Southern (97 KB) hemisphere views.
 Astronomical co-ordinates of Right Ascension (longitude, measured Eastwards in hrs:mins from the First Point of Aries) and Declination (latitude, measured in degrees North or South of the celestial equator) are marked around the border of the chart.
 Click here (173 KB) to see a 'clean' star map of the area (i.e. without planet path); observers may wish to use the 'clean' star map as an aid to plotting the planet's position on a specific night - in which case, a printable version can be found here (84 KB).
 Night sky photographs of the region, together with dates of the planet's passage of the brighter stars, can be seen below.